roboflow/inference/docs/using_inference/inference_pipeline.md

 - Video File (string): Providing the path to a video file will result in the pipeline reading every frame from the file, running inference with the specified model, then running the `on_prediction` method with each set of resulting predictions.
 - Video URL (string): Providing the path to a video URL is equivalent to providing a video file path and voids needing to first download the video.
 - RTSP URL (string): Providing an RTSP URL will result in the pipeline streaming frames from an RTSP stream as fast as possible, then running the `on_prediction` callback on the latest available frame.
+- Since version `0.9.18` - list of elements that may be any of values described above.

+## How the `InferencePipeline` works?

 ## How to provide a custom inference logic to `InferencePipeline`